decretist/Dissertation/Chapter1/chapter1.markdown

 canon law, and medicine, disciplines that would later form the four faculties of the university.
 At this time, the right to teach (*licentia docendi*) and therefore to become a master was given out by the chancellor of the cathedral chapter of Notre Dame."
-(Astrik L. Gabriel, “Paris, University Of,” in *Dictionary of the Middle Ages*, ed.
+Astrik L. Gabriel, “Paris, University Of,” in *Dictionary of the Middle Ages*, ed.
 Joseph
-R. Strayer (New York: Scribner, 1982), 408).
+R. Strayer (New York: Scribner, 1982), 408.
 "The masters organized themselves into an association between 1180 and 1210, later called *universitas magistrorum et discipulorum*, and both kings and popes granted it protective privileges."
-(Gabriel, “Paris, University Of,” 408).
+Gabriel, “Paris, University Of,” 408.
 "In the beginning, Paris church officials opposed the formation of this independent society, which claimed legal status and its own seal.
 The papacy, however, sided with the university.
 Rules regulating its operation, called 'statutes', were granted in 1215 by Robert Courson, papal legate, and these dealt specifically with curriculum and textbooks."
-(Gabriel, “Paris, University Of,” 408).
+Gabriel, “Paris, University Of,” 408.

 [7] This distinction between old and new law comes from the preface of [Bernardus Papiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a061) (†1213) to his Breviary of *Extravagantia* or First Compilation, c.1191.
-(Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 219, 230–31)
+Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 219, 230–31.

 [8] Jacques Verger, “Patterns,” in *Universities in the Middle Ages*, ed.
 Hilde de Ridder-Symoens, History of the University in Europe, v.
 1